metricbrew/lil-git/README.md

 # lil' git

 A baby implementation of `git`, from scratch.
+WIP.

 ---